Vinoba Bhave: Literary career

 Vinoba Bhave was a scholar, thinker, and writer who produced numerous books.
 He was a translator who made Sanskrit texts accessible to the common man.
 He was also an orator and linguist with an excellent command of several languages (Marathi, Kannada, Gujarati, Hindi, Urdu, English, and Sanskrit).

 Bhave was an innovative social reformer.
 He called "Kannada" script the "Queen of World Scripts" (Vishwa Lipigala Raani).
 He wrote brief introductions to, and criticisms of, several religious and philosophical works like the Bhagavad Gita, works of Adi Shankaracharya, the Bible and the Quran.
 His views of Dnyaneshwar's poetry and works by other Marathi saints are pretty brilliant and a testimony to the breadth of his intellect.

 Bhave had translated the Bhagavad Gita into Marathi.
 He was deeply influenced by the Gita and attempted to imbibe its teachings into his life, often stating that "The Gita is my life's breath".

-Vinoba Bhave University, located in Hazaribagh district in the state of Jharkhand, is named after him.